mhieronymus/GUSTAV/README.md

  - host to device copy:     2.8747 s
  - GPU version:             9.93812 s

 That is a speedup of 4.2 and 17.9 respectively.
+The code for evaluating Splines takes about 20.9 % of total runtime in the reconstruction.